chrisemunt/mg-dbx/README.md

 * Introduce a log facility to record error conditions and run-time information to assist with debugging.
 * Change the default for the **multihtreaded** property to be **true**.
 This can be set to **false** (in the **open()** method) if you are sure that your application does not use Node.js/V8 threading and does not call **mg\-dbx** functionality asynchronously.
 If in doubt, it is safer to leave this property set to **true**.
 * A number of faults related to the use of **mg\-dbx** functionality in Node.js/v8 worker threads have been corrected.
 In particular, it was noticed that callback functions were not being fired correctly for some asynchronous invocations of **mg\-dbx** methods.

+### v2.1.18 (12 August 2020)

+* Correct a fault that could lead to unpredictable behaviour and failures if more than one V8 worker thread concurrently requested a global directory listing.
+	* For example: query = new cursor(db, {global: ""}, {globaldirectory: true});
+* For SQL SELECT queries, return the column names and their associated data types.
+	* This metadata is presented as a **columns** array within the object returned from the SQL Execute method.
+	* The **columns** array is created in SELECT order.
+* Attempt to capture Windows OS exceptions in the event log.
+	* The default event log is c:\temp\mg-dbx.log under Windows and /tmp/mg-dbx.log under UNIX.